Faiz0developer/Triweb-Learning/README.md

-        ✅ pass default paramter to a fucntion (Default-paramter.js) ✅ handle many paramter by REST paramter in a function (rest-paramter.js) ✅ Play with spread operator in array and object as well (Spread-param.js)
+        ✅ pass default paramter to a fucntion (Default-paramter.js) ✅ handle many paramter by REST paramter in a function (rest-paramter.js) ✅ Play with spread operator in array and object as well (Spread-param.js) ✅ Handle new things using Template literals like custom interpolation through template literals (Template-literals.js)